khaipham2204/Django-Fixtures/README.md

 # Reference: https://docs.djangoproject.com/en/5.1/howto/initial-data/

 # dumpdata command
-- It is a django management command, which can be use to backup(export) you model instances or whole database
+It is a django management command, which can be use to backup(export) you model instances or whole database

-# dumpdata for basic database
 - python manage.py dumpdata > db.json

 # dumpdata for backup specific app